Lou Silver

-Louis Grant Silver (born November 27, 1953) is an American-Israeli businessperson, attorney, and former professional basketball player.
+Louis Grant Silver (Hebrew: לו סילבר; born November 27, 1953) is an American-Israeli businessperson, attorney, and former professional basketball player.
 He played in the Israeli Basketball Premier League.
 Silver received his A.B. from Harvard College in 1975, his LL.B. from Tel Aviv University's School of Law, and his LL.M. from New York University School of Law.

 Early life

 Silver was raised in Merrick, New York.
 He attended Sanford H. Calhoun High School.